Hybrid Work Model Examples: How Leading Companies Are Making It Work

 Solutions:

-- Implement structured promotion processes that explicitly evaluate performance rather than visibility
+- Implement structured promotion processes evaluating performance rather than visibility

-- Create equal participation protocols for meetings that give remote participants equal speaking opportunities
+- Create equal participation protocols for meetings giving remote participants equal voice

-- Train managers to recognize and mitigate unconscious bias towards remote employees in performance evaluations
+- Train managers recognizing and mitigating unconscious bias toward remote employees

-- Establish metrics that focus on outcomes rather than hours worked or physical presence
+- Establish metrics focusing on outcomes rather than physical presence

 Culture and Collaboration Barriers